Jackson Bark: Accolades

+Jackson Bark was named "one of the best dog parks in the city" by several news outlets, including the Chicago Reader and Chicago Tribune.

 In 2017, the Chicago Park District endorsed the Tiger Woods Design proposal to expand a golf course in the park to include the Jackson Bark area.
 As recently as August 2021, plans for the Tiger Woods Design South Shore Jackson Park Golf Course Restoration included the expansion of the Jackson Park Driving Range, which would eliminate Jackson Bark.
 Originally slated for a 2020 opening, the golf course redesign has encountered opposition from environmental groups and community activists.
-A non-binding referendum to encourage the city and Chicago Park District to stop removing trees in Jackson Park.
-In order to preserve these trees at the South Shore Cultural Center we must vote in three precincts on November 8, 2022.
-Did you know that the three 5th Ward precincts voted overwhelmingly in favor of the same referendum in June 2022?
+In June 2022, the three 5th Ward precincts voted overwhelmingly in favor of a non-binding referendum to encourage the city, and Chicago Park District, to stop removing trees in Jackson Park.